priism-center/shinyquiz/README.md

 # shinyQuiz

-A basic quiz generator to overlay an UI within R Shiny.
+A basic quiz generator to overlay a UI within R Shiny.